willstepp/writings/sanctum-kthadras/sk.notes.md

 * A diffuse light bathed the room and yet there was no fixture or lamp that I could see.
 The light reminded me of a particular alley...

+* He lived in this strange room behind the Kroger on Ponce De Leon.
+And he never left.
+Don’t ask me how I know that.
+But I do.

+* She reveals in journal that she kept mothers death from coworkers

+* It looked like something out of a bad horror movie.
+But I was not afraid.
+Strangely, looking back.

+* It felt almost physical in the way it happened.
+A vision he could never unsee.
+A knowledge he could never unknow.

+* The transformation of the room is becoming the distant planet, like opening a portal, the man is disintegrating from this world.

 ### McDonald's

 ### George's (Bar and Grill)

 * Will becomes frustrated and texts the number he was given by Dr. Burrows, offering 5000 upfront for a copy of the handbook.
 Fifteen minutes later he receives a reply: "ok" End of chapter

+* He writes a text to his mother, but doesn't send it - "I'd like to talk, when you can.
+I need to" (changes it to 'want to' before not sending)

 ### The Man